BeneathTheInk/reactiveLibrary/README.md

 Each context defines a `subscribe()` and `unsubscribe()` method.
 These methods take a subscription and watch (or unwatch) for changes to data.
 Given the same arguments, `unsubscribe()` should "undo" anything done by `subscribe()`.
 Each subscription will only be subscribed to once.

+Sometimes children contexts will subscribe to data before the parent does causing the context to reload multiple times.
+Use `prevent()` will stop a context from *ever* subscribing to a specified path.

 Contexts also have a stop method that halts the context completely.
 All subscriptions are unsubscribed and the context is brought to a normalized state.
 A context can be restarted by calling it again.

 Reactive contexts come with an easy clean up utility that helps to run some function whenever the context is stopped or re-run.
 This is useful for deep contexts that need to be destroyed regularly.